bhargavkulkarni-code/Advanced-Excel-project/README.md

-Outcome – the outcome of this dashboard is easy to analyse the applicant income by gender wise, loan amount, count of property area, sum of credit history, sum of co-applicant income etc. in all cases male has high applicant income, loan amount, sum of credit history, co-applicant income.
+Outcome – the outcome of this dashboard is easy to analyse the applicant income by gender wise, loan amount, count of property area, sum of credit history, sum of co-applicant income to banks for decisions. in all cases male has high applicant income, loan amount, sum of credit history, co-applicant income.